 READ MORE: Turkish political parties unite against coup attempt

-As part of its anti-coup campaign, the government has been encouraging nightly rallies throughout the country, culminating in Sunday's grand finale.
+As part of its anti-coup campaign, Ankara has been encouraging nightly rallies throughout the country, culminating in Sunday's grand finale.

-The "Democracy and Martyrs' Rally" was designed to represent the unity of the country, and Erdogan had urged attendees to bring only the Turkish flag, instead of party banners.
+The "Democracy and Martyrs' Rally" is meant to represent the unity of the country, with President Recep Tayyip Erdogan urging attendees to bring only the Turkish flag, instead of party banners.

-Similar rallies were held simultaneously across the country, according to officials from the ruling Justice and Development Party (AKP).
+Similar rallies will also be held simultaneously across the country, according to officials from ruling Justice and Development Party (AKP).

-Erdogan, Prime Minister Binali Yildirim, who is also the leader of the AKP, as well as the main opposition Republican People’s Party leader Kemal Kilicdaroglu and Nationalist Movement Party leader Devlet Bahceli were present at the rally.
+Erdogan, Prime Minister Binali Yildirim, who is also the leader of the AKP, as well as the main opposition Republican People’s Party (CHP) leader Kemal Kilicdaroglu and Nationalist Movement Party (MHP) leader Devlet Bahceli were also expected to attend the rally.

-Kilicdaroglu and Bahceli addressed the rally before handing the stage to the prime minister and the president.
+Kilicdaroglu and Bahceli will address the rally before handing the stage to the prime minister and the president.

 READ MORE: How could Turkey's failed coup affect the Kurdish peace process?

-Turkey, the US and the European Union call the PKK, an armed group that has been fighting for Kurdish autonomy since 1984, a "terrorist organisation".
+Turkey, the US and the European Union designate the PKK, an armed group that has been fighting for Kurdish autonomy since 1984, as a "terrorist organisation".

-Erdogan has previously called for HDP members to be prosecuted, accusing the party of being the PKK's political wing.
+Erdogan has previously called for HDP members to be prosecuted, accusing them of being the PKK's political wing.

 'One nation, one heart'

-Before and during the rally, the hashtags #birliktegucluyuz (Together we are strong) and #TekmilletTekyurek (One nation, one heart) were trending on Twitter, with thousands of people revelling in the solidarity on show between the political parties.
+Prior to the rally, hashtags #birliktegucluyuz (Together we are strong) and #TekmilletTekyurek (One nation, one heart) were trending on Twitter, with thousands of people revelling in the solidarity between political parties.

-The failed coup, led by a faction of the Turkish military, killed more than 270 people and posed the gravest threat yet to Erdogan's 13 years in power.
+The failed coup attempt by a small faction of the Turkish military on July 15 killed more than 270 people and posed the gravest threat yet to Erdogan's 13 years in power.

-Factions of the security forces loyal to Erdogan, with the help of thousands of Turkish citizens who took to the streets to confront the troops, quickly put down the attempt.
+Loyalist factions in the security forces, with the help of thousands of Turkish citizens who took to the streets, quickly put down the coup attempt.

-US-based preacher and businessman Fethullah Gulen, a former Erdogan ally, has been blamed for the coup attempt.
-He has denied any involvement and condemned it.
+US based cleric and businessman Fethullah Gulen, a former Erdogan ally, has been blamed for the coup attempt.

-Since the events of July 15, more than 70,000 people in the military, judiciary, civil service and education sector have been arrested or suspended for alleged links to Gulen's movement.
+Since July 15, more than 70,000 people in the military, judiciary, civil service and education have been detained or suspended for alleged links to Gulen's movement.

 Source: Al Jazeera and agencies